I. The Timing Gap

 Trusts go unfunded.
 Properties change hands without deed updates.
 Beneficiary designations become stale.
 State laws evolve.
 Creditor exposure shifts.
 The estate plan, which was sound at execution, becomes misaligned with the estate it was designed to protect.

-This gap is where 72% of estate administration complications originate.
+This gap is where most administration complications originate.
 Not from bad planning.
-From the passage of time without monitoring.
+From the passage of time without verification — drift the probate attorney only encounters at intake, after the death event has already foreclosed the cheapest remediation paths.

 II.
 Five Failure Archetypes